Something is happening in Tombstone. I wrote a book about it.

 "You know I don't understand like half of those words, right?"
 Jay said.

-"That I got."
+"That I got," Jay said.
 He paused.
 "So there's no ghost."

-"There is absolutely no ghost."
+"There is absolutely no ghost," Cassie said.

-"Cool."
+"Cool," Jay said.
 He stood up, stretching.
-"Are we done?"
+"Are we done?" he asked.

 "We're going tonight," Cassie said.